datacarpentry/astronomy-python/_episodes/03-motion.md

 reloading the data will save you from having to run the query again.

-If you are starting this episode here or starting this episode in a new notebook, you will need run the following lines of code:
+If you are starting this episode here or starting this episode in a new notebook, you will need to run the following lines of code:

 This imports previously imported functions:
 ~~~